EnterpriseConsultingDeveloper/WhiteRabbitsComponents/README.md

     $this->helpers[] = 'S3FileManager.S3File';
 }
 ```
+ /// Still in progress... /// End

 To access Amazon resources, this plugin need the Aws SDK installed.
-You can download the v3 versione of the SDK from here
+You can download the v3 version of the SDK from here
  http://docs.aws.amazon.com/aws-sdk-php/v3/guide/getting-started/installation.html and follow instruction under the section
- "Installing via Zip".

- /// Still in progress... /// End
+ "Installing via Zip" (in general this mean to copy the aws folder under /src/Lib of your project)

 In the page where you would to add the file browser: